-- Tour Guide 1 (Teacher): G'day, mates, and welcome to Australia!
-My name is , and I'll be your tour guide this week. - Tour Guide 2 (Teacher or Teaching Assistant): And I'm .
-Australia is totally "aussome," and we can't wait to show you around! - TG1: Are you ready to go to our first Australian destination?
-You need to fan yourself, because it's really hot today in the outback where we're going!
-Do so.
-There are many incredible animals in the outback, including kangaroos.
-Let's all stand up and do our biggest jump as we think of kangaroos.
-Do so, and tell them kangaroos can jump 25 feet, which would be like jumping from here to there.
-Show how far that is in your space. - TG2: Okay, let's fly on over to the outback and land at today's spot.
-Have everyone pretend to fly around a little, and then sit down.
+- TG1: It's time for our Land Down Under Lesson now, little mates.
+Are you ready to go to our first Australian destination?
+You need to fan yourself because it's really hot today in the outback where we're going!
+Do so. - TG2: Okay, let's fly on over to the outback and land at today's spot.
+Have everyone pretend to fly around a little and then sit down.
 Here we are at a famous place called Uluru (oo·lar·oo).
 Let's say that together.
 Do so.
 Uncover the DAY 1 DESTINATION POSTER and place the "YOU ARE HERE!"
-ARROW by it. - TG1: Look at all these pictures of the outback!
-And here is Uluru.
-It's a gigantic rock-the biggest single rock in the world!
-It's a special place to the people who first settled in Australia.
-They are called the Aboriginal people. - TG2: Aboriginal people are part of our family, and all of us came from the first two people who ever lived.
-Jumpin' Jack our animal pal (show the DAY 1 ANIMAL PAL POSTER) is hopping by to remind us that we can know how the very first people came to be by reading our Bibles.
-The Bible has the answers!
+ARROW by it. - TG1: Uluru is a gigantic rock-the biggest single rock in the world!
+It's in the outback.
+And look at the animals in the outback!
+Show pictures on the DAY 1 DESTINATION POSTER. - TG2: Show the DAY 1 ANIMAL PAL POSTER.
+Jumpin' Jack lives in the outback, and he's hopping by to remind us that God is the maker of all people.
+People aren't like rocks or animals.
+We're a special creation of God's!
+Let's hear more about that from our special book, the Bible.
 Is there someone who would like to carefully bring me the Bible?
 Have someone do so, treating it as a treasure and reminding them it is not like any other book.
-It's the only book written by God himself and is the most special book ever. - TG1: Okay, are you ready to hear how people came to be?
-We need you to help us, so do you have your listening ears on?
+It's the only book written by God himself. - TG1: Okay, are you ready to hear how people came to be?
+You need to help us, so do you have your listening ears on?
 Pretend to put them on.